navy machinery repairman - mr rate

 There is no shortage of work for former Machinery Repairman once they leave the military.
 Civilian career opportunities include:

-• Engine (and other machines) Assemblers
+• Engine and Machines Assemblers

 • Multiple Machine Tool Setters, Operators, and Tenders